Capital City: Belfast

 Where to live in Northern Ireland?

-Some of the best places to live in Northern Ireland include the capital, Belfast, as well as Londonderry, Lisburn, Newtonabbey, Bangor and Craigavon.
+Some of the best places to live in Northern Ireland include the capital, Belfast, as well as Londonderry, Lisburn, Newtownabbey, Bangor and Craigavon.
 However, that’s not all there is to it.
 You can also avail yourself of all the beauty of the areas of Holywood, Strangford Lough area and Magherafelt.

 How to become a resident of Northern Ireland